briancpn11/CharVariety/README.md

 2. <b>Basic version</b>: `main/mainStandAloneScript.cpp`

 This can be compiled on its own without any extra package or modules other than basic g++.
-To compile on terminal: at the CharVariety directory, use
+To compile:

 ```bash
 g++ -o .\main\mainStandAloneScript .\main\mainStandAloneScript.cpp